mishadorman/docker-cups-airprint/README.md

 * Write common errors section
 * Write CUPS printer setup section
 * Provide a way to load specific printer drivers into the image (apt-get)
+* Document "Avahi in a separate container" config